elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {: .pr.i} I am not your son.
-I am the son of the Earth instead, the brother of the Sun instead, the brother of the Night with its millions of stars instead.
+I am the son of the Earth instead, the brother of the Sun instead, the brother of the Night and its millions of stars instead.
 I am not your son ...
 I'm afraid ... my throat burns.
 Mother!
 Mother!

 - {:.sp} The Holy Virgin.